Introduction

 Current Status within the Olympic Movement

-Squash's persistence has paid off.
-At the IOC's 141st Session, held in Mumbai in October 2023, squash was officially approved for inclusion in the 2028 Summer Olympic Games in Los Angeles.
-The decision came after the LA28 Organizing Committee recommended squash as one of five additional sports, a recommendation endorsed by the IOC.
+At the IOC's 141st Session in Mumbai in October 2023, squash was officially approved for the 2028 Summer Olympics in Los Angeles, after the LA28 Organizing Committee recommended it as one of five additional sports.
+Alongside cricket, baseball/softball, flag football, and lacrosse, squash will debut as a new medal sport, ending an absence through nine previous Olympic cycles.

 Future Prospects and Strategies for Olympic Inclusion